iroco-co/benchmark-react-vuejs/README.md

 In this repo you can find front and back end technologies with the same set of features relevant to a mail application.
 In each case we provide a full set of tests and comparative results.

+## Features

+To compare technologies we developed the same set of features:

+1. A network fetch of a list of mails.
+2. The display of those mails in scrollable view.
+3. An html viewer to display mails.
+4. A text input to search for mails.

+You can find the mobile mockup [here](https://framer.com/share/Benchmark--7MGmW80Lo1Lu1AMoMN2Y/jZNcXWNxR).

+## Use case senario

+Here is the scenario we use for UI testing:

+1. Type "Hello World!" inside the search bar
+2. Scroll down the list of mails
+3. Click on one
+4. Scroll down the mail
+5. Return to the list of mails
+6. Erase the content in search bar

 ## Technologies

 ### Mobile